 Broad and Wageningen, collectively, are entitled to receive, on a product-by-product and country-by-country basis, mid single-digit percentage royalty on net sales of licensed products for the prevention or treatment of human disease, and royalties on net sales of other licensed products and licensed services, made by the Company, its affiliates, or its sublicensees.
 The royalty percentage depends on the product and service, and whether such licensed product or licensed service is covered by a valid claim within the Cpf1 Patent Rights.
 If the Company is legally required to pay royalties to a third party on net sales of the Company's products because such third party holds patent rights that cover such licensed product, then the Company can credit up to a specified percentage of the amount paid to such third party against the royalties due to Broad and Wageningen in the same period.
 Such credit may not exceed 50% of the applicable royalties paid by the Company to the applicable third party.
-The Company's obligation to pay royalties will expire on a product-by-product and country-by-country basis upon the later of the expiration of the last to expire valid claim of the Cpf1 Patent Rights that covers each licensed product or service.
-If the Company sublicenses any of the Cpf1 Patent Rights to a third party, Broad and Wageningen, collectively, have the right to receive sublicense any of the Cpf1 Patent Rights to a dwageningen, collectively, have the right to receive sublicense income, depending on the stage of development of the products or services in question at the time of the sublicense.
+The Company's obligation to pay royalties will expire on a product-by-product and country-by-country basis upon the later of the expiration of the last to expire valid claim of the Cpf1 Patent Rights that covers each licensed product or service in each country or the tenth anniversary of the date of the first commercial sale of the licensed product or licensed service.
+If the Company sublicenses any of the Cpf1 Patent Rights to a third party, Broad and Wageningen, collectively, have the right to receive sublicense income, depending on the stage of development of the products or services in question at the time of the sublicense.

-Under the Cpfl License Agreement, Broad and Wageningen are also entitled, collectively, to receive success payments in the event the Company's market capitalization reaches specified thresholds (the "Cpfl Market Cap Success Payments") or a Company sale for consideration in excess of those thresholds (the "Cpfl Company Sale Success
+Under the Cpf1 License Agreement, Broad and Wageningen are also entitled, collectively, to receive success payments in the event the Company's market capitalization reaches specified thresholds (the "Cpf1 Market Cap Success Payments") or a Company sale for consideration in excess of those thresholds (the "Cpf1 Company Sale Success

-Payments" and, collectively with the Cpfl Market Cap Success Payments, the "Cpfl Success Payments").
-The Cpfl Success Payments payable to Broad and Wageningen are triggered when the Company's market capitalization reaches certain amounts ranging from \$750 million to \$10 billion for a specified period of time, and, collectively, the Cpfl Success Payments will not exceed, in aggregate, \$125.0 million, which maximum amount would be payable only if the Company reaches a market capitalization threshold of \$10.0 billion and has at least one product candidate covered by a claim of a patent right licensed to the Company under either the Cpfl License Agreement or the Cas9-I License Agreement that is or was the subject of a clinical trial pursuant to development efforts by the Company or any Company affiliate or sublicensee.
-The Cpfl Market Cap Success Payments are payable by the Company in cash or in the form of promissory notes on substantially the same terms and conditions as the Initial Notes, as described in Note 8, except that the maturity date of such notes will, subject to certain exceptions, be 150 days following issuance.
-Following a change in control of the Company, Cpfl Market Cap Success Payments are required to be made in cash.
-Cpfl Company Sale Success Payments are payable solely in cash.
-The Company triggered the first and second Cpfl Success Payments during 2017 when the Company's market capitalization reached \$750 million and \$1.0 billion, respectively (see Note 8).
+Payments" and, collectively with the Cpf1 Market Cap Success Payments, the "Cpf1 Success Payments").
+The Cpf1 Success Payments payable to Broad and Wageningen are triggered when the Company's market capitalization reaches certain amounts ranging from \$750 million to \$10 billion for a specified period of time, and, collectively, the Cpf1 Success Payments will not exceed, in aggregate, \$125.0 million, which maximum amount would be payable only if the Company reaches a market capitalization threshold of \$10.0 billion and has at least one product candidate covered by a claim of a patent right licensed to the Company under either the Cpf1 License Agreement or the Cas9-I License Agreement that is or was the subject of a clinical trial pursuant to development efforts by the Company or any Company affiliate or sublicensee.
+The Cpf1 Market Cap Success Payments are payable by the Company in cash or in the form of promissory notes on substantially the same terms and conditions as the Initial Notes, as described in Note 8, except that the maturity date of such notes will, subject to certain exceptions, be 150 days following issuance.
+Following a change in control of the Company, Cpf1 Market Cap Success Payments are required to be made in cash.
+Cpf1 Company Sale Success Payments are payable solely in cash.
+The Company triggered the first and second Cpf1 Success Payments during 2017 when the Company's market capitalization reached \$750 million and \$1.0 billion, respectively (see Note 8).